BrataBuilds/Git-Info/Git_Functions_Info.md

 6. `git push -u  origin main` : To upload current files to the repository at the main branch.

 ## Branch
-Branch is an environemnt where code can be wrriten or read from , it helps to divide your live code base with a testing one.
+Branch is an environment where code can be written or read from , it helps to divide your live code base with a testing one.
 Here the main code base is called "main".

 - `git checkout -b new-branch-name` : To make a new branch.